SeroRonin/JhinRoR2/README.md

 ## Known Issues
 > Bugs can be reported under Github Issues, or through my Discord: [https://discord.gg/RSs2kA7yRu](https://discord.gg/RSs2kA7yRu)
-* **[Skill]** Ult applies execute damage as an additional instance of damage (this is due to explosions not supporting post-hit pre-damage modifications)
+* **[Skill]** Ult applies execute damage as an additional instance of damage, which may have unintended effects with on-damage effects

 ## To Do
 * Better Movespeed Buff Icon